Unit: 140 (5th London) Field Regiment

 Ernest was born March quarter 1919 in Lambeth, London, the son of Edward and Margaret (née Partridge) Tilston.
 He had an older brother, Edward A. who was born in the December quarter 1916 and died a few months later in the December quarter 1917.
 He also three younger siblings who also died in infancy, Margaret, born and died in the March quarter 1922, Francis T. (December quarter 1923 – March quarter 1924) and Kathleen A. (June quarter 1926 – March quarter 1927).

-In the December quarter 1940 Ernest married Lucy Annie Blades, in the Sleaford area (probably in Ruskington).
+In the December quarter 1940 Ernest married Lucy Annie Blades, in the Sleaford area (probably in All Saints Church, Ruskington).
 Lucy was born in Ruskington in 1921, the daughter of William Henry (died in February 1938), and Annie Rebecca (née Fixter) Blades who were married in the village in the September quarter 1917.
 There is no record of any children born to Ernest and Lucy.

 The UK Army Roll of Honour, 1939-1945, records that at the time of his death Ernest (and Lucy) were living in Hertfordshire.
-In the December quarter 1942 Lucy remarried to Robert M. Danskin in Hatfield, Hertfordshire.
+In the December quarter 1942 Lucy remarried to Robert Michael Danskin in Hatfield, Hertfordshire.

 Without his Service Papers it is not possible to know when Ernest enlisted in the 140 Field Regiment, Royal Artillery.
-Clearly the Territorial Regiment was in action from the outbreak of the War as part of 1st Army, 5th Corps.
+However, the Territorial Regiment was in action from the outbreak of the War as part of 1st Army, 5th Corps.

 140 Field Regiment, R.A., consisted of 366 & 367 Batteries and went to France in March 1940 landing at Le Havre on the 6th.